 The potential of $RSBE_m$ to be reused in six consecutive cycles is studied, and the result is presented in Fig. 11.
 In general, as the regeneration cycle intensifies, the phosphate adsorption capacity and removal efficiency of $RSBE_m$ deteriorate.
 After the first cycle, the removal efficiency is downgraded from 97.7 wt% to 88.2 wt%.
 The adsorption efficiency is maintained above 80 wt% until the fourth cycle before significantly decreasing to 69.5 wt% in the fifth cycle.
-The declining performance of $RSBE_m$ after reuse is mainly because of the intense interaction between phosphate molecules and the binding sites of $RSBE_m$ , suggesting the presence of physisorption.
+The declining performance of RSBE_m after reuse is mainly because of the intense interaction between phosphate molecules and the binding sites of $RSBE_m$, suggesting the presence of physisorption.
 This induces surface deactivation of the adsorbent, preventing subsequent phosphate adsorption [42,43].
-A comparison to the other research in Table 7 shows that the pillared structure of layered $RSBE_m$ is relatively stable during adsorption.
+A comparison to the other research in Table 7 shows that the pillared structure of layered RSBE_m is relatively stable during adsorption.

-Fig. 9.
-The kinetic profile of phosphate adsorption onto $RSBE_m$ at (a) T = 30 °C, (b) T = 40 °C, and (c) T = 50 °C ( $RSBE_m$ loading = 0.1 wt%, $C_o = 150$ mg/L, pH = 7).
+Fig. 8.
+The equilibrium adsorption data of the phosphate removal using \textit{RSBE}m at (a) T=30 °C, (b) T=40 °C, and (c) T=50 °C, fitted to several models (adsorption condition: \textit{RSBE}m loading = 0.1 wt%, t=150 min, pH = 7).